How to setup Netgear Nighthawk tri-band WiFi extender using WPS

 WiFi Protected Setup or WPS is the easiest method for performing the Netgear WiFi extender setup.
 Here are the required steps to get the job done:

 - Turn on your Netgear Nighthawk extender.

-- Place it closer to your WiFi router and after that, plug it into a damage-free wall socket.
+- After that, plug the extender into a damage-free wall socket.

-- After the Netgear WiFi extender setup process, you can move your range extender to your preferred location that must be halfway between your existing router and the area with poor WiFi signals (also known as dead zone or blind spot).
+- After the Netgear WiFi extender setup process, you can move your range extender to your preferred location that must be halfway between your existing router and the area with poor WiFi signals (also known as a dead zone or blind spot).

 - Its Link Status LED will help you choose a perfect spot where the extender-to-router WiFi connection is optimal.

 - If you get a poor or no connection, move your Netgear Nighthawk WiFi extender closer to the main WiFi router and try again until the Link Status LED becomes white or blue.

 - Grab a computer or laptop to the location with a poor WiFi router coverage and connect it to the extended WiFi network.

 Note: Your smart Netgear Nighthawk extender uses the same WiFi network settings as your main networking router for its 2.4 and 5 GHz extended networks.